phatware/WritePadSDK/README.md

 To obtain commercial license, please contact PhatWare Corp. by sending your request to [developer@phatware.com](mailto:developer@phatware.com)

+If you are working on an Open Source project, you can access the WRITEPAD Handwriting Recognition Engine source code under GPL v.3.0 license here: https://github.com/phatware/WritePad-Handwriting-Recognition-Engine

 ## SDK Overview

 WritePad® is a natural, style, writer and lexicon independent